topherCantrell/computerarcheology/content/README.md

 fifteen minutes.
 Eventually it will stop firing, and none of the bees will fire at you again for the rest of the game.
 Let me lead you into the tomb of Z80 opcodes and show you the mistake in [Galaga](Arcade/Galaga).

 Space Invaders was one of (if not the) first arcade games.
-The 8080 code is littered with "questionable code design".
+The 8080 code is littered with questionable code design.
 There is a hidden message Easter egg in the code, and I found a subtle bug.
 Check it out here in [SpaceInvaders](Arcade/SpaceInvaders).